grant-olson/buildroot_ext_lichee_rv/README.md

       |- buildroot_ext_lichee_rv
     ````

-2. Patch buildroot until I get the updates to the bootloader accepted upstream
+2. If you are running the latest LTS (2022.02) you must patch buildroot to
-    or figure out how to patch it via the extensions.
-Assuming you're using the
+    get the correct bootloader.
+This is not required for 2022.05+.
+Assuming
-    directory structure above:
+    you're using the directory structure above:

     ```
     patch -d . -p1 < ../buildroot_ext_lichee_rv/0001-fix-sun20i-d1-spl-in-buildroot.patch